nipungupta8137/coco/README.md

-# coco - helps to visualize the test path, this is a path finder for the workflows.
+# PathFinder - helps to visualize the test path, this is a path finder for the workflows.

 E1:E:Start here:S1: :
 S1:S:This is a switch it moves to multiple things:Path 1:Path 2:Path 3:Path 4: